Where Some Ideas Are Stranger Than Others...

 "N- no, I'm not."
 Benny blurted, finally getting her mouth into something resembling working order.

 "Hmmmph.
 Must be a recessive gene, then."
 Jed grabbed a somewhat frayed looking briefcase and popped it open.
 Tossing in several folders and slamming the thing shut on top of more than a few corners, she stepped up to Halliday and linked arms with her.
 "Well, let's be off then, oh love of my life and really quiet Benton Basilas."

-The stairwell was meticulously clean, its steps already wellworn by the passage of many feet.
-The number of each floor had once been neatly painted on the landing in front of the door opening onto it, but the seven was gone and the six looked more like a 'C.' After that Benny didn't notice anymore, as she ran bodily into someone else going upwards.
+The meticulously clean stairwell, its steps already well-worn by the passage of many feet, smelled faintly of sage and oregano.
+The number of each floor started out neatly painted on the landing in front of the door opening onto it, but the seven was gone and the six looked more like a 'C.' After that Benny didn't notice anymore, as she ran bodily into someone else going upwards.

 "It's okay.
 I wasn't exactly watching where I was going either."
 Benny replied kindly, feeling a bit badly for the other woman.
 Her expression screamed deer caught in headlights.

 Jed raised an eyebrow.
 "I hope the various pieces of equipment semi-attached to your person are being returned to where they belong?"

 "Of course, of course.
 Only needed them for the duration of the beta test, remember?"
 The red head smiled hopefully and juggled her armload of equipment.

 "The beta test finally finished today?
 Why did I think it should have finished a week ago?"